Connecting to Excel

 Select a column and then set the details for the column as needed.
-For example, numeric columns are discovered as double columns but you may want to change the data type to Currency instead.

 To read multiple files located in the same folder, specify the path using a wildcard character as a filename.
 The excel files inside the folder should contain the same table structure and sheet name.

 For example, the folder below contains 2 excel files with the same structure: